petern48/open-source-contribs/README.md

 - Pull Requests:

   - [pull request #68164](https://github.com/ClickHouse/ClickHouse/pull/68164): New feature: Added a new setting that allows users to set IF NOT EXISTS behavior by default
-  - [pull request #67334](https://github.com/ClickHouse/ClickHouse/pull/67334): New Feature: Added an alias for window functions
+  - [pull request #67334](https://github.com/ClickHouse/ClickHouse/pull/67334): New feature: Added an alias for window functions
+  - [pull request #68497](https://github.com/ClickHouse/ClickHouse/pull/68497): Doc Fix.
+Fixed an incorrectly documented setting

+[PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric) - An extension of PyTorch for Graph Neural Networks

+- Pull Requests:
+  - [pull request #9592](https://github.com/pyg-team/pytorch_geometric/pull/9592): New feature: A new LineDiGraph transformation module in collaboration in a researcher (in review).

 [Ray](https://github.com/ray-project/ray) - A distributed compute framework for scaling data processing and machine learning workloads